-

 The Corporate Relations Office offers a wide range ofactivities, enriched by the entrepreneurial initiatives of Pépite Provence and our long-standing partner Rotary, as well as those of the SUIO.
 Draw on them without counting the cost!

-The SUIO, the university placement and guidance service, supports you in 2 areas: guidance and reorientation throughout your university career, and professional placement.
+The SUIO, the university job placement and guidance service, supports you in 2 ways: in terms of guidance and reorientation throughout your university career, and in terms of professional integration.

 If you have any questions about your orientation at the FEG, you can certainly talk to the faculty, but you also have the SUIO, which is dedicated and competent on the subject.
 If you're looking for ways to reorient yourself and go elsewhere, you can also contact this service.